MoezLabiadh/Sentinel2SnowCoverExtent/README.md

 # Sentinel2CloudCoverExtent
-This reposotory has two scripts:
+This repository has two scripts:

 *********************
 1. DownloadSentinel.py